Core Concepts

 Krypton’s Discovery

-Krypton Chemistry- Compounds, Reactions, Oxidation States
+Krypton Chemistry: Compounds, Reactions, and Oxidation States

 Chemical Properties

-Krypton is a chemical element found in group 18 of the periodic table.
+Krypton is a chemical element found in Group 18 of the periodic table.
 This gas is almost three times heavier than air.
 It is colorless, odorless, tasteless, and monatomic.
-This gas is also not very reactive since it is a noble gas.
+This gas is also not very reactive, since it is a noble gas.
 It will usually only react with fluorine gas.

 Krypton Compounds